 A draft report summarizing findings of the site will be submitted to the WIANG for review and comment.
 The report will include a description of site conditions, subsurface geology, results and interpretation of the laboratory analytical data, and an accurate map showing the results and sample locations.
 A final report will be prepared following WIANG's review of the draft report.
-Reporting activities will include the completion and submission of required reports and forms to all applicable state and local agencies.
+Reporting activities will include the completion and submission of required reports and forms.
 Project memoranda will also be prepared to keep the WIANG's project team and regulatory agencies apprised of project activities.

-Asbestos, Lead Paint, Wipe Samples, and Hazardous Materials Survey
+Asbestos, Lead Paint, and Hazardous Materials Survey

-The hangar building at the Truax Field Air National Guard based is slated for demolition.
-Before demolition can occur, the facility will be assessed for the presence of asbestos-containing materials (ACM), lead-based paint and chromium dust.
+The Gun Shop-Building B420 is slated for renovation.
+The WIANG is requesting that this building be assessed for the presence of asbestos-containing materials (ACM) and lead-bearing paint.
 Ayres will provide a state-accredited asbestos inspector to conduct the assessment.
-The inspector will sample and assess the condition of suspect ACM in conformance with applicable state and federal regulations.
+The inspector will sample and assess the condition of suspect ACM and lead-based paint in conformance with applicable state and federal regulations.
 If access to any building presents a safety concern, the inspector will evaluate the possibility of any ACM based on professional judgment and experience but will not enter the structure or areas within the structure that he or she deems unsafe.

-While on site, Ayres will inventory potentially hazardous materials that will require removal or special disposal before anticipated demolition, additionally, we will collect samples of dried paint from masonry and wood surfaces and submit samples to a state-certified laboratory for lead analysis and wipe samples for hexavalent chromium.
+While on site, Ayres will inventory potentially hazardous materials that will require removal or special disposal before anticipated demolition, additionally, we will collect samples of dried paint from masonry surfaces and submit samples to a state-certified laboratory for lead analysis.